ThomasBlackford/dnd-obsidian-notes-25-26/World Wiki/Continents and Regions/Aurius/Aurius.md

 ### Political Landscape
 - The [[Hoxanad Empire]] dominates the [[Northern plains]] with military strength and aggressive expansion.
 - The [[Cidrid Kingdom]] controls much of [[the Convergence belt]] and seeks to exploit its resources with its council of High-Scholars.
-- The [[Varethian Dynasty]], oldest of the tree, holds [[Vareth's Landing]], the fabled cradle of civilization on Aurius, but has declined in power.
+- The [[Varethian Dynasty]], oldest of the four, holds [[Vareth's Landing]], the fabled cradle of civilization on Aurius, but has declined in power.
+- The [[Caelmithar]] Throne resides in the East of the [[Northern Plains]], past the [[Ashroot Basin]].
+They are seen as shadowy figures and not much is known of their land from outsiders.

 #### Current Tensions:
 - Hoxanad forces are pressing southward, challenging Cidrid's border fortresses and creating tension.